Undergraduate Essay Tips & Strategies

 Undergraduate applicants are required to submit several essays relating to their career objectives, life experiences and personal goals.
 For many students, they constitute the most important aspect of the application.
 While specific questions may vary among universities, the essays will require you to discuss:

-and potential for professional success
+career goals and potential for professional success

 The essays must also accomplish a fourth objective, which is to demonstrate that you possess both the hard (academic) and soft (interpersonal) skills required to succeed at an Ivy League university and as a leader in your chosen profession.
 Not an easy task!